Turku-BioImaging/filopodia-counter/README.md

 <img src="assets/Figure3-QC-cell.png" alt="drawing" width="600"/>

 **Figure 3:** Filopodia counter saves a QC image of each quantified cell.
 This image has each counted filopodia circled in yellow.
+Prominence used in this image was set to 2000.
+Example image available in this repository.

 ## Changelog